firefly-oss/core-banking-accounts/README.md

 - Each account can have multiple providers
 - Balance amounts are stored with 4 decimal places for high precision
 - Space transactions affect the space balance and are recorded with a timestamp
+- Account ownership is managed by the external contract management system via contractId
+- Account types are defined using enums for type safety and consistency

 ## API Documentation